ggrandes/bouncer/README.md

     * files.key are RSA Keys in PKCS#8 format (no encrypted)
     * files.crt/.key must be in class-path `${BOUNCER_HOME}/keys/`
     * be careful about permissions of "files.key" (unix permission 600 may be good)
-* If use MUX=AES, you need to protect the "bouncer.properties" from indiscrete eyes (unix permission 600 may be good)
+* If use MUX=AES, you need to protect the "bouncer.conf" from indiscrete eyes (unix permission 600 may be good)

 ##### Example config of simple forward: